equinix/metal-cli/docs/packet_ip_available.md

 ```
   -c, --cidr int                Size of subnet
-  -h, --help                    help for available
+  -h, --help                    Help for available
   -r, --reservation-id string   UUID of the reservation
 ```